oroinc/documentation/book/frontend_architecture.rst

   Summary:
    * Modules that fully support Chaplin architecture are placed in ``app`` folder.
-   * There are five folders inside the "app" directory, one for each of the modules with a specific roles:
+   * There are five folders inside the "app" directory, one for each of the modules with the following roles:
-       * ``components`` -- page components, descried in the :ref:`Page Component<frontend-architecture-page-component>` section
+       * ``components`` -- page components, descried in the :ref:`Page Component <frontend-architecture-page-component>` section
        * ``controllers`` -- Chaplin controllers.
 Currently the only controller in application is ``PageController``
        * ``models`` -- folder for Chaplin (Backbone) models and collections; modules inside the folder may be grouped by their functionality
-       * ``modules`` -- app modules, descried in the :ref:`App Modules<frontend-architecture-app-module>` section
+       * ``modules`` -- app modules, descried in the :ref:`App Modules <frontend-architecture-app-module>` section
        * ``views`` -- common folder for Chaplin views and collection views; files inside the folder are grouped by their functionality
    * each file name ends with a suffix that corresponds to its type (e.g. ``-view.js``, ``-model.js``, ``-component.js``)
    * names of all the files and folders can contains only lowercase alphabetic symbols with minus (``-``) symbol as a word separator